Tax Amnesties: Evaluating the Latest State Offers

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will examine the pros and cons of general state tax amnesties for multi-state business taxpayers, both in the context of an overall tax planning strategy and by analyzing the terms of individual states' upcoming amnesties.
+This course will examine the pros and cons of general state tax amnesties for multi-state business taxpayers, both in the context of an overall tax planning strategy and by analyzing the terms of individual states' upcoming amnesties.

 - Factors leading to proliferation of general tax amnesties